×

 For intermediate students, point out that many card senders often add a personal greeting before signing their name.
 Have these students design their own card and then personalize at least two with a little note at the bottom for different friends and family members.

-And for your advanced students, show them some examples of a Christmas letter, which some families write to catch up friends and family on the happenings of their spouse and children.
+And for your advanced students, show them some examples of a Christmas letter, which some families write to catch up with friends and family on the happenings of their spouse and children.
 Encourage your students to think about the past year, to identify important events and milestones, and then have them write a Christmas letter to include in their cards.

 2. North Pole Bound